ije/md4w/README.md

 - Although we don't send back the highlighted code to the wasm module, the performance is still impacted by the code highlighter.

-## Streaming API
+## Web Streaming API

-md4w supports streaming API for large markdown files, this also is useful for a http server to stream the response.
+md4w supports web streaming API for large markdown files, this also is useful for a http server to stream the response.

 ```js